Transitioning from High School

 When you are between the ages of 14 and 21 years, you are “in transition" from school-based resources to adult services.
 This is a time to think about what services you need to help you live as independently as possible.

 The Nebraska Department of Education has many resources to help with this process.
 A good place to start is the Transition Timeline Checklist.
-Additional resources are below.

 Transition Resources

-DDD Transition - Beginning Adult Services
+Beginning Adult HCBS Waiver Services

 Medicaid Information